AdamJeddy/For-Future-Me/_posts/Why-Has-Nobody-Told-Me-This-Before/2022-9-25-Why-Has-Nobody-Told-Me-This-Before.md

 	- There is no silver bullet that works for everything.
 The right balance for one person will be unrealistic for another.
 	- If you are showing signs of burnout, listen to them and respond now by starting to meet your needs.

-### Chapter 30: Making stress work for you
+### 30: Making stress work for you
 - When we focus on how our actions, big or small, can help others, we show less stress response in difficult and demanding situations (Abelson et al., 2014).

 - Mindfulness is not ultimate, unbroken concentration.
 It is the process of noticing when your mind shifts its focus and intentionally choosing to redirect that focus back to the present moment.

 - Goals founded in contribution rather than competition helps us to stay motivated and persevere under stress.

-### Chapter 31: Coping when it counts
+### 31: Coping when it counts
-- In fact, research shows that simply reminding someone that their performance improves under pressure improves their actual performance by 33% (Jamieson et al., 2018).
+In fact, research shows that simply reminding someone that their performance improves under pressure improves their actual performance by 33% (Jamieson et al., 2018).

-### Chapter 32: The problem with ‘I just want to be happy’
+### 32: The problem with ‘I just want to be happy’
 - humans are not built to be in a constant happy state.
 We are built to respond to the challenges of survival.
 Emotions are a reflection of our physical state, our actions, beliefs and what is going on around us.
 All of those things are constantly changing.
 Therefore, a normal state is one that constantly changes too.

 - It’s not so much that they are struggling to achieve their goals.
 They are not sure which goals to set in the first place, and whether any of them feel worth it.